 '''

 @Inject

 @Path("fragment.gtmpl")

 examples.tutorial.weather8.templates.fragment fragment;

 @Ajax

 @Resource

 @Route("/fragment")

-public Response.Content getFragment(String location) {
+public void getFragment(String location) {

-return fragment.
+fragment.

 with().

 location(location).

 temperature(weatherService.getTemperature(location)).

-ok();
+render();

 }

 '''

 The fragment template is very simple and only renders the portion of the screen that will be updated by the client side javascript code when an item is unfolded: